roytang/blog/content/posts/2008/09/shards-of-alara-prerelease.md

 I only went 2 and 2 this time though; I lost round one after my opponent hit the cycling off Resounding Thunder before I did.
 I lost round four in two games &#8211; both to a resolved Realm Razer that left me defenseless.

 So, 5-3 in eight rounds.
-It wasn&'t bad, but it wasn&'t good either.
+It wasn't bad, but it wasn't good either.

 Slops to the venue at Eastwood.
 The playing area was in the open, it was humid and later in the night we had to play in the dark and with rain pouring on the tents.

 Anyway, Alara seems pretty good, especially in limited.
-The multicolor theme is always fun, and there&'s surprisingly a lot of color-fixing available for four or five color decks.
-However, we probably won&'t play at the release party, seeing as how we played the prerelease TWICE.
+The multicolor theme is always fun, and there's surprisingly a lot of color-fixing available for four or five color decks.
+However, we probably won't play at the release party, seeing as how we played the prerelease TWICE.

  [1]: http://magiccards.info/autocard.php?card=Angelic Benediction